|

 -

-.... when in fact they are actually talking about the Hot Water
+.... when in fact they are actually talking about a Hot Water

 Cylinder.